Affiliate Disclosure

-The short version: after testing six popular waxes for gloss, ease of use and how long they actually survive real weather, our #1 pick is Meguiar’s Ultimate Liquid Wax — the best all-round balance of deep shine, months-long durability and beginner-friendly application, and it ships with the pad and towel you need.
-Below is the full ranked field, how we tested, and the honest cons of every option.
+The short version: after weighing six popular waxes on gloss, ease of use and how long they actually survive real weather, our #1 pick is Meguiar’s Ultimate Liquid Wax — the best all-round balance of deep shine, months-long durability and beginner-friendly application, and it ships with the pad and towel you need.
+Below is the full ranked field, how we rank them, and the honest cons of every option.

 This is the protect step — wax your paint after you’ve washed it properly.
 Chasing years of protection instead?
 Read wax vs ceramic coating first.